Stanfording/small_GAN_testing/README.md

 To use it, you will need a google colab account.

 Just open the notebook file, click the google colab link and start from there.

+So far applied some design of DcGAN, and modified Unrolled GAN